Skip to content

 The number one problem with HVAC systems is inadequate maintenance, specifically the neglect of regular filter changes and basic system upkeep.
 As a licensed HVAC technician serving Edmond and Oklahoma City, I’ve responded to thousands of service calls where preventable failures occurred simply because homeowners didn’t maintain their systems properly.
 This single issue cascades into numerous secondary problems—reduced efficiency, higher energy bills, compressor failure, frozen coils, and complete system breakdowns, often during Oklahoma’s extreme summer heat or winter cold snaps when you need your HVAC most.

-Why Neglected Maintenance Causes System-Wide Failures
+Why Does Neglected Maintenance Cause System-Wide Failures?

 When air filters become clogged with Oklahoma’s notorious dust, pollen, and seasonal allergens, airflow becomes restricted throughout your entire system.
 This seemingly minor issue forces your HVAC to work harder, straining every component.
 The blower motor runs longer and hotter.
 The evaporator coil can freeze over from insufficient airflow.
 Your compressor—the most expensive component—cycles on and off excessively, shortening its lifespan dramatically.